solo-system/solo-system.github.io/documentation/power/index.md

 ###  What about things like the Witty-Pi?

+I tried the Witty Pi 2 in 2018/19, and couldn't make it behave predictably.
+It's still supported, but use at your own risk.

-I tried that - it causes interference with the ADC resulting in a buzz on the recordings.
+I tried the Witty Pi 1 in 2017 - it causes interference with the ADC resulting in a buzz on the recordings.
 This is probably due to its proximity to the Cirrus Logic Audio Card, but I haven't investigated further.

 ### Power calculations